pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 It's particularly usefull for micro service based applications.

-## Application declaration file
+## Ecosystem.json

-Here is an example of JSON configuration file, let's call it processes.json.
+Here is an example of JSON configuration file, let's call it ecosystem.json.
 Please note that you can [inject javascript into this file](http://pm2.keymetrics.io/docs/usage/application-declaration/#using-javascript-in-the-declaration)

-Content of a sample process.json:
+Content of a sample ecosystem.json:

 ```js
 {